 \section{Numerical Experiments}

 The connection between a uniform decay of the vorticity maximal function $M_r(\omega^\epsilon)$ and a uniform decay of the structure functions $S_2(u^\epsilon;r)$ has been explained in Section \ref{sec:structfun} (cp.
 Theorem \ref{thm:structmaxest}).
-As a consequence, in Corollary \ref{cor:algebraicdecay} we have shown that an algebraic decay of the vorticity maximal function implies a similar algebraic decay of the structure function.
+As a consequence, in Corollary \ref{cor:logdecay} and Corollary \ref{cor:algebraicdecay} we have shown that suitable decay of the vorticity maximal function implies uniform decay of the structure function.
 Finally, according to Proposition \ref{prop:compactness}, such a uniform algebraic decay gives compactness in $L^2_{\mathrm{loc}}$.
-We can thus summarize our results schematically as follows:
+Focusing on the case of algebraic decay, we can thus summarize our results schematically as follows:

 The first two bounds are understood to hold uniformly for all $t\in [0,T]$.
 As explained in remark \ref{rem:concentration}, a lack of strong $L^2_{\mathrm{loc}}$-compactness in approximate solution sequences $u^\epsilon$ with vortex sheet initial data can only arise due to concentration effects in the limit $\epsilon \to 0$.
 In particular, considering the implications of \eqref{eq:implications} in contraposition, any concentration in the limit $\epsilon \to 0$ would rule out a uniform bound of the form $M_r(\omega^\epsilon) \le Cr^\alpha$.